 McMaster University is fortunate to call home one of the finest fields in the region.
 Bernie Arbour provides McMaster with many things that weren't found at previous facilities -- outstanding playing conditions maintained by a dedicated and knowledgeable grounds crew, excellent lighting, and close to the field seating.

-Historical Information provided by The Canadian Public Parks Movement - The Hamilton Experience
+The Canadian Public Parks Movement - The Hamilton Experience